 Thank you for volunteering with Project Angel Heart.
 We developed this FAQ to address some of the more frequently asked questions we’ve received from volunteers during the COVID-19 public health crisis.
-If your question isn’t addressed below, please contact Mark Smith (for volunteers in Metro Denver) or Sally Rothstein (for volunteers in Colorado Springs).
+If your question isn’t addressed below, please contact Mark Smith (for volunteers in Metro Denver) or Tiana Clark (for volunteers in Colorado Springs).

 What type of protective gear does Project Angel Heart offer to volunteers?